 China funding squeeze at small banks is warning sign for market

-[HONG KONG] Some of China's smaller banks are finding it increasingly difficult to borrow from one another, another sign that rising corporate defaults are starting to infect the financial system.
+SOME of China's smaller banks are finding it increasingly difficult to borrow from each other, another sign that rising corporate defaults are starting to infect the financial system.

 China's smaller lenders rely on cash from other banks because they don't have direct access to liquidity offered by the central bank.
 A series of high-profile credit defaults have recently made China's larger lenders more cautious in handing out funds.
 Brokerages and insurers are also grappling with a volatile market for short-term borrowing.